Accelerated Gradient-free Neural Network Training by Multi-convex Alternating Optimization: Abstract

 \section{Abstract}

-In recent years, stochastic gradient descent (SGD) and its variants have been the dominant optimization methods for training deep neural networks.
-However, SGD suffers from limitations such as the lack of theoretical guarantees, vanishing gradients, excessive sensitivity to input, and difficulties solving highly non-smooth constraints and functions.
-To overcome these drawbacks, alternating minimization-based methods for deep neural network optimization have attracted fast-increasing attention recently.
-As an emerging and open domain, however, several new challenges need to be addressed, including: 1) there is no guarantee of global convergence under mild, practical conditions, and 2) cubic time complexity in the size of feature dimensions.
-We therefore propose a novel Deep Learning Alternating Minimization (DLAM) algorithm to deal with these two challenges.
-Our innovative inequality-constrained formulation infinitely approximates the original problem with non-convex equality constraints, enabling our proof of global convergence of the DLAM algorithm under mild, practical conditions.
-The time complexity is successfully reduced from $O(d^3)$ to $O(d^2)$ via a dedicated algorithm design for subproblems that is enhanced by iterative quadratic approximations and backtracking.
-Experiments on benchmark datasets demonstrate the effectiveness of our proposed DLAM algorithm.
+In recent years, even though Stochastic Gradient Descent (SGD) and its variants are well-known for training neural networks, it suffers from limitations such as the lack of theoretical guarantees, vanishing gradients, and excessive sensitivity to input.
+To overcome these drawbacks, alternating minimization methods have attracted fast-increasing attention recently.
+As an emerging and open domain, however, several new challenges need to be addressed, including 1) Convergence properties are sensitive to penalty parameters, and 2) Slow theoretical convergence rate.
+We, therefore, propose a novel monotonous Deep Learning Alternating Minimization (mDLAM) algorithm to deal with these two challenges.
+Our innovative inequality-constrained formulation infinitely approximates the original problem with non-convex equality constraints, enabling our convergence proof of the proposed mDLAM algorithm regardless of the choice of hyperparameters.
+Our mDLAM algorithm is shown to achieve a fast linear convergence by the Nesterov acceleration technique.
+Extensive experiments on multiple benchmark datasets demonstrate the convergence, effectiveness, and efficiency of the proposed mDLAM algorithm.
+Our code is available at \url{https://github.com/xianggebenben/mDLAM}.